 Another way Koskinen indicated IRS budget cuts will impact taxpayers is by having to take a few its tax cops off the beat.

 The budget cuts mean that there could be fewer IRS agents auditing tax returns and enforcing the tax code.
-Some people may be able to cut corners on their taxes and claim questionable tax write-offs, but the extent that the budget cuts enable tax cheating remains to be seen.
+Some people may be able to cut corners on their taxes and claim questionable tax write-offs.
+But the extent that the budget cuts enable tax cheating remains to be seen.

 But if you think the IRS will have a tougher time pursuing back tax debt, you’re probably wrong.
 The prosecutors with the IRS’s Criminal Investigation division have an overall conviction rate of 93 percent.
 Also, 2014’s number of investigations exceeded 2013’s by more than ten percent.

 So if you think you’ll be able to run away from an IRS bank levy or wage garnishment, keep dreaming.
 The IRS has been working on a reduced budget for years.
-It’s 2010 budget was $1.2 bigger than it is now, and it’s having wildly successful criminal conviction rates for pursuing tax cheats.
+Its 2010 budget was $1.2 bigger than it is now.
+And it’s having wildly successful criminal conviction rates for pursuing tax cheats.

 But the big impact people will see will be on their tax returns.